Wonderful Weekend Wanders 500 Rai Floating Resort, Khao Sok, Thailand

 Swimming pool

-The swimming pool is a great way to feel like you are swimming in the lake, without swimming in the lake, for those of us who might be wary of toe-nibbling fish and wild swimming.
-It’s right on the resort’s edge in front of the restaurant.
-So it might feel that folks are looking at you, but they are not, well it depends on what you’re up to, but generally, it’s ALL about the view again.
+The swimming pool is a great way to feel like you are swimming in the lake without swimming in the lake, for those of us who might be wary of toe-nibbling fish and wild swimming.
+It’s right on the resort’s edge in front of the restaurant, so it might feel that folks are looking at you, but they are not.
+Well, it depends on what you’re up to, but generally, it’s ALL about the view again.

 Disconnect to reconnect!

-Don’t come here if you’re addicted to wifi, the whole premise of the place is that you separate yourself from this, to be fully in the moment.
+Don’t come here if you’re addicted to wifi; the whole premise of the place is that you separate yourself from this to be fully in the moment.
 Wifi is available but at an exorbitant cost.
 So the message is to break the habit and do without for a few days.
-Unless it’s great Aunt Sallie’s 100 birthday in which case you have the option.
+Unless it’s great Aunt Sallie’s 100 birthday, in which case you have the option.

 Khao Sok National Park

-The Park is widely regarded as one of the world’s oldest evergreen rainforests.
+The Park is regarded as one of the world’s oldest evergreen rainforests.
 Deep in the Khao Sok Jungle are rare and beautiful plants and animals.
 Over 50 types of mammals and 300 bird species call Khao Sok home, and several endemic orchids and palm trees.

 Activities at 500 Rai Floating Resort